 We arrived at the Pedro Miguel lock at about 11 am.
-It’s just one lock, and we ended up waiting a long time for our buddy boats to catch up with us.
+It’s just one lock, and we waited a long time for our buddy boats to catch up with us.
 Again, we had no idea what the arrangement was going to be until these boats arrived.
 For these next three locks, we ended up having a small cruise ship named Discovery against the wall.
 We tied up to them, and then another catamaran, a Lagoon 410 named Pavo Real, tied up to us.
 Once the ship was behind us, the water level dropped and then we detached and traveled the mile to the Mira Flores locks.
-These two locks have a visitors center and high quality web cam.
+These two locks have a visitors center and high-quality webcam.
 At the visitor’s center, people can watch the traffic coming and going through the canal.

 If we were to do it again, it’s a great idea to have your website or email address on the boat.
 That way, anyone on the visitor’s center viewing area can send you pictures they take.

 After dropping down twice, the gates opened up to the Pacific!
-It was a mile motor to Balboa Yacht Club, where Roy came out with the launch boat and picked up our fenders and lines.
+It was a one-mile motor to Balboa Yacht Club, where Roy came out with the launch boat and picked up our fenders and lines.
 From there, we motored to the La Playita anchorage and settled down.
 We all took cold showers, toasted some sparkling wine, and got the drone out to take some pictures and video.

 Yay!
 You made it!
 After our photo shoot, we piled into the dinghy and went out on the town for a night in Panama City.